In This Section...

 To make a child protection referral, follow the procedure in the Shetland inter-agency Child Protection Procedures.
 This provides for a telephone referral followed up with a form sent to Duty social work, which is generally also copied to a central collation point in each agency.
 Please refer to the Procedures for further details.

 If you want to complete the referral form electronically it can be downloaded from this website.
-There is a form for NHS Shetland staff [doc, 24.5 Kb] and one for other organisations [doc, 23.5Kb].
-The form should be completed and printed off, signed and sent to social work to follow up your telephone referral.
+Duty Intake Referral Form for Child Protection Referrals The form should be completed and printed off, signed and sent to social work to follow up your telephone referral.
 Please do NOT e-mail it unless you are sure you have a secure link and have been specifically requested to do so.
 Even then you should also submit a hard copy, to ensure it receives appropriate management oversight.

 Documents and Recent Information